dotnet/aspnetcore/README.md

 ### Switching to Core CLR

-By default when running ASP.NET vNext applications on the Windows platform you are running on the full .NET Framework.
+By default when running ASP.NET 5 applications on the Windows platform you are running on the full .NET Framework.
 You can switch to use the new Cloud Optimized runtime, or Core CLR, using the KVM command.

 1. Run ```kvm upgrade -runtime CoreCLR``` This command gets the latest Core CLR version of the k runtime and sets it as your default.
 The `-runtime CoreCLR` switch tells it to use Core CLR.
 You can use `-r CLR` to target desktop again.
 2. Run ```k web``` to run on WebListener.